Seated vs. Standing Calf Raise… Do You Need Both?

 The MVC is what matters!
 Both contribute greatly when either the weight is increased, or the effort is high, on standing calf raises.

-For the same weight, it makes sense that your gastrocnemius would have an inverse relationship with soleus activation since additional muscle becomes involved.
+For the same weight, it makes sense that your gastrocnemius would have an inverse relationship with soleus activation since additional muscle is involved.
 They each work less hard for a given load.

 An extended knee also prevents the gastrocnemius from cramping due to overshortening, an uncomfortable & distracting sensation that you may have felt during seated calf raises.